 Minimize the scroll: All of your poignant information should appear ‘above the fold’ (the part of the website that’s viewable on the screen before visitors have to scroll down).
 This content should greet your visitor from the second that they click on your link.

 In this example, the logo, headline, CTA and visuals are all available to the viewer above the fold.
 If your landing page requires more information, and therefore more space, you can use directional visual cues like arrows to invite them to scroll down.
 In this case, the water motif is what encourages visitors to keep scrolling, tying together the various elements of the landing page.

 Udemy is a global marketplace for online courses of all shapes and sizes.
 From data science to graphic design and social media marketing, there are thousands of programs available for learning and teaching online.
 By enabling people to study from the comfort of their own homes, Udemy strives to help individuals enhance their skills and realize their visions.

 While users are able to individually sign up for courses, this particular landing page promotes Udemy’s business plan.
 It offers companies a platform through which they can train and educate their employees, providing them with extra capabilities and knowledge on a range of topics.
 This can help businesses support their employees while working remotely and empower them to keep developing their careers.

-Utilizing clear text, alongside a photo to set the tone, Udemy instantly explains what their solution for businesses is all about.
-The top fold is light and airy, compared to the rest of the page that has a more dynamic design, making sure that visitors stay engaged while scrolling.
+Utilizing clear text, alongside a professional-looking headshot to set the tone, Udemy instantly explains what their solution for businesses is all about.
+The content above the fold is light and airy, compared to the rest of the page that has a more dynamic design to make sure that visitors stay engaged while scrolling.

 What you can learn from Udemy’s landing page: